CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 # Backup server for SD Desktop

 For security reasons only the Project Manager can export data from SD Desktop.
 Thus normal SD desktop users can not make backup copiens of the data that they have in SD Desktop.
-This tutorial demonstrates the usage of backup_server.sh process and sd-backup commands that provide a way for SD Users to backup their data to SD Connect.
+This tutorial demonstrates the usage of **backup_server.sh** process and related **sd-backup** and **sd-export** commands that the project manager can activate to provide a way for normal users to backup or export their data to SD Connect.

 ## Installation